dougeby/IntuneDocs/intune/devices-wipe.md

 ### Android work profile

 Removing company data from an Android work profile device removes all data, apps, and settings in the work profile on that device.
 The device is retired from management with Intune.
-Factory reset is not supported for Android work profiles.
+Wipe is not supported for Android work profiles.

 ### Android enterprise kiosk devices